ultradumb/rshd/README.md

 primary cause of it - apparently some handles / descriptors are not being closed.
 Must be related to some slot limits in C library.
 Maximum of 2048 thread descriptors comes to mind, as I create 4 threads per client (including stderr pipe thread).
-Maxtsdio got nothing to do with it - tried.
+Maxstdio got nothing to do with it - tried.